ricardobranco777/smeltme/README.md

 ```
   -h, --help            show this help message and exit
-  -a, --all             Show all.
-Ignore -g & -u options
   -c, --csv             CSV output
-  -g GROUP, --group GROUP
-                        Filter by group.
-May be specified multiple times
   -H, --no-header       Do not show header
   -j, --json            JSON output
-  -u USER, --user USER
-                        Filter by user.
-May be specified multiple times
   -s, --sort            Sort items by priority
   -r, --reverse         reverse sort
   -v, --verbose         Verbose.
 Show URL's for references